buggins/dlangide/README.md

 DCD integration
 ===============

-Hans-Albert Maritz (Freakazo) recently implementated DCD integration.
+Hans-Albert Maritz (Freakazo) implementated DCD integration using DCD client/server.
-For using of Autocompletion and Go To Definition, you need to install DCD.
-(For Win32, built dcd-server.exe and dcd-client.exe are included, and will be copied by DUB during build). dcd-client and dcd-server must be in the same directory as dlangide executable or in one of PATH dirs.
-DlangIDE starts its own copy of DCD daemon on port 9167.
+Keywan Ghadami improved it to use DCD as a library.

 Building DlangIDE